rauhs/hicada/README.md

   not do the conversion.
 With a custom function you can fine tune which keys are converted and which are not.

+- `:child-config`: Called for every element with [config raw-element normalized-element] to get a new configuration to process element's children with.
+This allows to keep track of levels in the element tree, e.g. to create an `html` form, that adds attributes at the root.

 React Native special options:

 - `:no-string-tags?`: If set to `true`: Never output string tags (don't exits in react native)

 - `:default-ns`: Any unprefixed component will get prefixed with this namespace symbol (eg. `'foo.bar.xyz`)

 ## Third argument `handlers`